soyart/actix-drop/README.md

 ### Current

 actix-drop writes text to file or in-memory clipboard store, with a timer.
 The clipboard is later accessed by referencing the first 4 characters of hex-encoded representation of its SHA2 hash.

 For security reason, host it behind a firewall and VPN, or use modern reverse proxy like NGINX to enable HTTP Basic Authentication.

 ### Planned (not yet implemented)

-Configuration, AES encryption, file upload (probably with multiform), and TCP support
+Configuration, trie nodes for clipboard hashes, AES encryption, file upload (probably with multiform), and TCP support

 ## Running actix-drop